Logo L&E Global

 An employer located outside of Germany is required to register certain information, in writing, with the relevant customs authority, if it employs workers in specific business sectors – including, but not limited to the construction, catering and hotel or facility cleaning sectors.

-Employers with more than 500 employees and which are obliged to provide a management report pursuant to the German Commercial Act, are required to include a detailed report on equality and equal pay every three/five years, which is to be published in the Federal Gazette.
+Employers with more than 500 employees and which are obliged to provide a management report pursuant to the German Commercial Act, are required to include a detailed report on equality and equal pay every three/five years, to be published in the Federal Gazette.

 Any questions